-GAS Monoball Instruction Supplement for TRW Control Arms with Split Rubber OEM Bushings
+GAS Monoball Instruction Supplement for All Control Arms with Split Rubber or Aluminum Outer Skin OEM Bushings

-This instruction supplement covers repairing damage to control arm bores caused by aluminum skinned, split, solid rubber factory bushings.
-These repairs are necessary to allow for proper fitment of your GAS Monoballs.
+This instruction supplement covers repairing damage to control arm bores caused by aluminum skinned factory bushings.
+These repairs are necessary to allow for proper fitment of your GAS Performance Monoballs.

-Please follow these additional step if you have an E82 1M, E90 series M3 or any other control arm that uses a split rubber factory bushing.
-These control arms suffer damage to the bushing bore I.D. when the bushings are pressed in at the factory and again when they are pressed back out to install your GAS Monoball Kit.
+Please follow these additional step if you have an E82 1M, E90 M3, F22, F30, or G29/Supra series or any other control arm that uses an aluminum outer skin factory bushing.
+These control arms suffer damage to the bushing bore I.D. when the bushings are pressed in at the factory and again when they are pressed back out to install your GAS Performance Monoball Kit.

 Perform these instructions only in a very well lit environment.
 Take your time and don’t rush thru it.

-Here you can see the similar damage to the inside of the control arm bore.
+Here you can clearly see the damage to the inside of the control arm bore.
 The damage consists of low spots (gouges) and high spots (metal transfer).
-The low spots are not a problem but the high spots should be removed for proper fitment of your precision machined GAS monoball kit.
+The low spots are not a problem but the high spots should be removed for proper fitment of your precision machined GAS Performance Monoball Kit.

 If the control arm bores are properly repaired you will not experience any metal transfer or gouging of your new GAS monoball housings when you install them.
 This allows you to press them out and reuse them in the future if you need to replace your control arms.

-After installing dozens and dozens of our monoball kits into new TRW “M-series” control arms I have found that the following procedure works well without the need for specialty equipment.
+After installing close to a hundred of our monoball kits into control arms with metal transfer damage I have found that the following procedure works well without the need for specialty equipment.
 Perform these instructions in a well lit area and take your time.
-The precedure is not very difficult, it just takes a little time and care.
+The procedure is not very difficult, it just takes a little time and care.

 Shown here are the two files that I use to start removing the high spots from the control arm bores.